hml1014/CipherBox/README.md

 7 – Railfence

 This is another transposition cipher.
 This one uses a number key and rearranges the letters in a “zig-zag” pattern across a number of rows based on the key.
+It then rearranges the original message by taking all the letters in each row in ascending order.

 Example: